-- (a) Election.--At the beginning of each regular session convening in an odd-numbered year and at other times as may be necessary, the Senate shall elect a Secretary-Parliamentarian of the Senate. - (b) General duties.--The Secretary-Parliamentarian of the Senate shall: - (1) Assist the presiding officer in conducting the business of the session. - (2) Act in the capacity of Parliamentarian. - (c) Specific duties.--The Secretary-Parliamentarian of the Senate shall, subject to the direction of the President Pro Tempore: - (1) Direct the following functions: - (i) Amending bills in the Senate. - (ii) Preparing and publishing the Senate Calendar. - (iii) Publication of the Senate History. - (iv) Numbering Senate bills as they are introduced and causing them to be distributed to the chair of the committee to which they are referred and receiving a receipt for the same. - (v) Printing of bills. - (2) Keep a record of the Senate action on a bill on a special record sheet attached to the bill after it has been reported from committee. - (3) Keep a record of all leaves granted by the Senate by compiling the leave requests submitted by a member and transmitted to the Secretary-Parliamentarian by the respective Floor Leaders.
+- (a) Election.--At the beginning of each regular session convening in an odd-numbered year and at other times as may be necessary, the Senate shall elect a Secretary-Parliamentarian of the Senate. - (b) General duties.--The Secretary-Parliamentarian of the Senate shall: - (1) Assist the presiding officer in conducting the business of the session. - (2) Act in the capacity of Parliamentarian. - (c) Specific duties.--The Secretary-Parliamentarian of the Senate shall, subject to the direction of the President Pro Tempore: - (1) Direct the following functions: - (i) Amending bills in the Senate. - (ii) Preparing and publishing the Senate Calendar. - (iii) Publication of the Senate History. - (iv) Numbering Senate bills as they are introduced and causing them to be distributed to the chair of the committee to which they are referred and receiving a receipt for the same. - (v) Printing of bills. - (vi) Maintain and update, as needed, the Legislative Data Processing Senate Virtual Session Desk application for use by members and staff. - (2) Keep a record of the Senate action on a bill on a special record sheet attached to the bill after it has been reported from committee. - (3) Keep a record of all leaves granted by the Senate by compiling the leave requests submitted by a member and transmitted to the Secretary-Parliamentarian by the respective Whips.
 These records shall be retained only for the duration of the two-year legislative session.
-Further, these records shall be available for public inspection upon request.
+Further, these records shall be available for public inspection upon request. - (4) Transmit all bills, joint resolutions, concurrent resolutions and other communications to the House of Representatives within one legislative day of final passage or adoption, and each shall be accompanied by a message stating the title to the measure being transmitted and requesting concurrence of the House, as required.

-- (4) Transmit all bills, joint resolutions, concurrent resolutions and other communications to the House of Representatives within one legislative day of final passage or adoption, and each shall be accompanied by a message stating the title to the measure being transmitted and requesting concurrence of the House, as required. - (5) Attest all writs, warrants and subpoenas issued by order of the Senate; certify as to the passage of Senate Bills and the approval of executive nominations. - (6) Supervise the Senate Library, assist Senators by making reference material available to them and perform any duties assigned to the Senate Librarian by any statute. - (7) Supervise the Chief Sergeant-at-Arms, the Senate Bill Room, the Senate Print Shop, the Official Reporter's Office and the Senate Page Service. - (8) Post each roll call vote taken in the Senate on the Internet website maintained by the Senate immediately, but in no case later than 24 hours after the vote.
-Each roll call vote shall be posted in a manner which clearly identifies the bill, resolution or other subject of the vote. - (9) Post the Legislative Journal of the Senate on the Internet website maintained by the Senate upon approval of the Journal or within 60 calendar days of each session day, whichever is earlier.
-If the Secretary-Parliamentarian posts the Legislative Journal on the Internet website prior to Senate approval, the copy shall be marked "Official Reporter's Document."
+- (5) Attest all writs, warrants and subpoenas issued by order of the Senate; certify as to the passage of Senate Bills and the approval of executive nominations. - (6) Supervise the Senate Library, assist Senators by making reference material available to them and perform any duties assigned to the Senate Librarian by any statute. - (7) Supervise the Chief Sergeant-at-Arms, the Senate Bill Room, the Senate Print Shop, the Official Reporter's Office and the Senate Page Service. - (8) Post each roll call vote taken in the Senate on the Internet website maintained by the Senate immediately, but in no case later than 24 hours after the vote.
+Each roll call vote shall be posted in a manner which clearly identifies the bill, resolution or other subject of the vote. - (9) Post the Legislative Journal of the Senate on the Internet website maintained by the Senate upon approval of the Journal or within 90 calendar days of each session day, whichever is earlier.
+The journal shall be the official record of the Senate upon Senate approval or posting of the Journal on the Internet website by the Secretary-Parliamentarian. - (10) Provide for the publication and dissemination of educational or informational literature pertaining to the Senate, the Commonwealth of Pennsylvania or the Government of the United States.